Friday, December 31, 2021

 Mary Whitehouse, Cleaning-Up TV (London: Blandford Press, 1967), p.
 14.

-And again, later on:
+And again, in a later chapter:

 When as sometimes happens I am shouted down or laughed at by students it helps to remember that those really responsible for the present permissive trend in our society are my own generation. […] In our anxiety not to be thought square […] we have, by and large, created a candy-floss society in which the young can find little of hard substance on which to cut teeth of conviction.
 The passion for the so-called ‘Open’ approach to everything, which discards all established values, has betrayed our young people into the hands of manipulators who exploit their immaturity and aimlessness for their own ends. (p.
 39)